DuoMaster123/FlowersRecognition/README.md

 4. Predict other inputs:
    ```
-   python src/predict.py --image "C:\Users\HP\Downloads\example.jpg" --model models\checkpoints\best_model_7classes.pth --threshold 0.7
+   python src/predict.py --image "C:\Users\...\Downloads\example.jpg" --model models\checkpoints\best_model_7classes.pth --threshold 0.7
    ```
-- You can change the `C:\....` to the position of the image you use for the prediction (in your folder)
+- You can change the `C:\....` to the position of the image you use for the prediction (inside your file explorer)
 - Threshold = 0.5 → more lenient (accepts more images, but higher risk of incorrect predictions)
 - Threshold = 0.7 → more strict (only accepts when the model is more confident) --> You should use this when running the prediction command